metricube/pppd_pyhook/README.md

 pppd_pyhook
 =========

-A plugin for pppd that allows for pppd hooks to be implemented in python.
+A plugin for pppd that allows for pppd hooks and notifications to be implemented in python.
 Currently it defines hooks sufficient to use an alternative CHAP secret provider.

 ## Installation